widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 Use the Display Options and the Viewer Options menu on the right hand side to

-1. colour by secondary structure
+1. colour 4GW3 by secondary structure
-2. show the position of any calcium ions in the structure
+2. show the position calcium ions in 4GW3
 3. view the surface of the protein and colour by hydrophocity
 4. view the surface of the protein and colour by b-factor